Health system: Definition

-World Health Organization

 The World Health Organization defines health systems as follows:

 A health system consists of all organizations, people and actions whose primary intent is to promote, restore or maintain health.
 This includes efforts to influence determinants of health as well as more direct health-improving activities.
 A health system is, therefore, more than the pyramid of publicly owned facilities that deliver personal health services.
 It includes, for example, a mother caring for a sick child at home; private providers; behaviour change programmes; vector-control campaigns; health insurance organizations; occupational health and safety legislation.
 It includes inter-sectoral action by health staff, for example, encouraging the ministry of education to promote female education, a well-known determinant of better health.

+Some authors have developed arguments to expand the concept of health systems, indicating additional dimensions that should be considered: